civican/legisinfo/42-1/bills/C-50/bill_text.md

 ### Section 476.68

-  **(1)** No nomination contestant and no financial agent of a nomination contestant shall incur total nomination **contest** expenses in an amount that is more than the limit allowed for that electoral district under section 476.67.
+  **(1)** No nomination contestant and no financial agent of a nomination contestant shall incur total nomination contest expenses in an amount that is more than the limit allowed for that electoral district under section 476.67.

-> **Explanatory Note**:
-> Existing text of subsection 476.68(1):
-> *Existing Text*:
-> > No nomination contestant and no financial agent of a nomination contestant shall incur total nomination campaign expenses — other than personal expenses — in an amount that is more than the limit allowed for that electoral district under section 476.67.

 ### Section 6

 Paragraph 476.75(2)(a) of the Act is replaced by the following:

-a statement of nomination **contest** expenses;
+a statement of nomination contest expenses;

 a statement of nomination campaign expenses, other than nomination contest expenses;

-> **Explanatory Note**:
-> Relevant portion of subsection 476.75(2):
-> *Existing Text*:
-> > The nomination campaign return shall set out
-> > a statement of nomination campaign expenses;

 ### Section 7